Cider making – The Marshwood Vale Cider way.

 - Through the Year we bottle some cider at home, this is done with young cider that still has a little life in it, usually enough to finish in the bottle giving a lovely gentle, natural fizz.
 Mostly dry as nature intended, but some will have Sucralose added to cater for those with a sweeter tooth.

 - Draught cider is used direct from the barrel, packaged in Bag in Box, this can, and will last for months with no pasteurisation.
 If we think it is likely to hang around longer, we use 25ppm SO2 to avoid oxidisation, and the slight chance of off tastes developing.
-For the majority of events we attend, we use the cider with nothing added apart from Sucralose to sweeten the medium and the sweet.
+For the majority of events we attend, we use pasteurised cider with sugar added to sweeten, on the odd occasion we use Sucralose to sweeten the medium and the sweet.

 And there you have it, an honest appraisal of the way we make cider at Marshwood Vale Cider.